 We are eager to organize alongside youth activists, educators and parents alike to effect change in New York.

 TAP is an exciting leadership development program that engages New York City high school students as organizers and activists on civil rights and civil liberties.

 The NYCLU's youth program began as the Teen Health Initiative in 1997, founded with the mission of removing barriers that prevent young people from accessing critical health services and information.
 Now, over 20 years later, TAP carries on the mission of the Teen Health Initiative and is a part of the NYCLU’s new Education Policy Center.
 TAP students work on broader NYCLU advocacy issues, including ending the school to prison pipeline, protecting student privacy and creating safe and supporting schools for all students.

 TAP is the NYCLU’s marquee youth organizing program, reaching nearly 200 young people in New York City.
 TAP members learn about civil liberties and legal issues, reproductive justice, community organizing and activism.
 Students work together as peer educators to make sure the youth of New York know their rights, create campaigns on issues the NYCLU is working on, and organize protests, rallies and marches across the city.
 TAP is a great opportunity for young people interested in law, health care, social justice and community organizing.

 For students, TAP provides a unique opportunity to develop leadership skills as they learn about, and advocate for, civil rights and liberties alongside NYCLU professionals.
 TAP students simultaneously provide the NYCLU a window into the challenges faced by public school students in New York City as they help shape and promote the NYCLU’s youth agenda.
-NYCLU’s Teen Activist Project Coordinator works alongside the Youth Programs Manager to develop and implement the program.
+NYCLU’s Teen Activist Project Coordinator develops and implements the program.